 Netbeans, Eclipse and Maven, to name a few, create folders that have a period (a "dot") as the first character in the folder name during their install processes.
 Windows does not allow its users to create a similarly named folder in Windows Explorer.
-The Getting Started tutorial for Groovy states that an alternative to placing jar files in the Groovy installation's lib folder is to place them in

 I decided that I'd use Groovy to create the necessary .groovy folder and I found it to be very simple: